Accessibility

 2.4.4 Link Purpose (In Context) Links on the page do not make sense when taken out of context.

 2.4.5 Multiple Ways There is only one way to navigate to content.
-Inclusion of a Site Map would resolve this issue.
+Inclusion of a Site Map or search functionality would resolve this issue.

 2.4.7 Focus Visible Not all elements on the website that can be focused actually receive a visual indication that they are focused.
 To resolve this issue would involve adding some sort of identifier (such as change of background colour, underline etc.) to focussed elements.